This post has two parts:

 Scheduling Interviews

-I absolutely packed my schedule with multiple interviews.
-There was no point in taking time to prepare since I wasn't sure what to prepare for.
-I should have reached out to people asking what I should focus on, but based on what I said above and given that the job openings are all over the place, everyone would have had different experiences anyway.
-I'll discuss how I encountered varying interview processes even within the same company.
-I dove in headfirst, relying on my work experience and hoping it would carry me through.
-I did practice LeetCode and went through some other preparation materials, which I'll discuss later.
-Regarding scheduling, I tried to pack everything as closely as possible.
-I think for 12 weeks, I interviewed almost 6 hours a day over weekdays.
-Recruiters usually request dates for the next two weeks.
-It's easier to schedule interviews further ahead rather than rushing them, which is something to keep in mind, if you are on a tight deadline, like I (kinda) was.
+I packed my schedule with multiple interviews rather than spending time on extensive preparation, since I wasn't certain what to prepare for.
+Though I should have reached out to others for advice, the wide variety of job openings meant everyone's experiences would likely have been different.
+As I'll discuss later, I encountered varying interview processes even within the same company.
+I decided to dive in headfirst, relying on my work experience to carry me through—though I did practice LeetCode and review other preparation materials, which I'll cover later.
+For scheduling, I compressed everything as tightly as possible, interviewing about 6 hours a day on weekdays for 12 weeks.
+Recruiters typically ask for availability two weeks out, and I learned it's better to schedule interviews with more lead time rather than rushing to fit them in—especially if you're working with a deadline like I (sort of) was.

 Industry Information